publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch6/schII/m__us_usc_t7_s136w–8.md

                 Clause (i) applies to—

-                    (I) covered pesticide registration applications for which voluntary fees have been paid under subsection (b)(4) of this section; and
+                    (I) covered pesticide registration applications for which voluntary fees have been paid under subsection (b)(4); and

-                    (II) covered pesticide registration applications received on or after the effective date of the Pesticide Registration Improvement Act of 2003 but submitted without the applicable registration service fee required under this section due to the inability of the Administrator to assess fees under subsection (d)(1) of this section.
+                    (II) covered pesticide registration applications received on or after the effective date of the Pesticide Registration Improvement Act of 2003 but submitted without the applicable registration service fee required under this section due to the inability of the Administrator to assess fees under subsection (d)(1).

             (E) __2003 work plan__